OCA/maintainer-tools/CONTRIBUTING.md

 This rule doesn't apply to the test files since these files are loaded only when running tests and in such a case your module and their external dependencies are installed.

+**You also need to test your code without the python lib nor the module installed** to be sure other lines of your code don't break the installation.

+A good practice is to only call library from a method or function.
+Then code is only called when module is intalled.

 #### README
 If your module uses extra dependencies of python or binaries, please explain how to install them in the `README.rst` file in the section `Installation`.